gpoliko/gpoliko/README.md

 Whether it's code or personal development, I enjoy learning and being curious.
 Currently I am taking a deep dive into the Solidity programming language for smart contract development and incorporating that into my full stack toolkit.

 ### Let's chat
-I enjoy connecting with other people an expanding my network of learning.
+I enjoy connecting with other people and expanding my network of learning.
 If you do too, let's catch up!
 <br/><br/>

 <!-- ![github stats](https://github-readme-stats.vercel.app/api?username=gpoliko&count_private=true&show_icons=true&theme=vue-dark)